abhabongse/paxter/docs/paxter_language_tutorial.md

 ```

 However, Paxter provides a special syntax called **@-expressions**
-(pronounced as “at expressions”)
+(pronounced “at expressions”)
 so that richer information may be inserted into the document.
-There are 3 kinds of @-expressions, all of which begins with an @-symbol:
+There are 2 kinds of @-expressions, all of which begins with an @-symbol:

-1. a command
+a regular command and a _special_ symbol command.
-2. a fragment list, wrapped within the _brace pattern_
-3. a text wrapped within the _quoted pattern_

 This @-symbol (codepoint U+0040) is sometimes called a _switch_
 because it indicates the beginning of an @-expression,